What Happens If Redaction Fails?

 PDFs that contain sensitive information require proper redaction.
 It feels simple at first sight: take a PDF, black out a few lines, remove names, numbers, addresses, and so on, and safely send it to a client, a colleague, or anyone else.
 But that’s exactly the moment where something can become risky.

 The danger of improper redaction is not that the information would be easy to see on screen.
-The main problem is that the information is still there.
-It’s hidden in the document structure, and it can be accidentally recovered.
+The main problem is that the information is still there – hidden in the document structure, and easy to accidentally recover.
+These redaction errors are far more common than most people realize.

 In our guide, we’ll break down what happens if redaction fails, what a redaction failure really means, how it happens, and why it’s so widespread.